 February 3, 2017

-One hundred and five years ago, the following 10 adventures — plucked from my Best Oughts (1904–1913) Adventure list — were first serialized or published in book form.
+One hundred and five years ago, the following 10 adventures — selected from my Best Nineteen-Oughts Adventure list — were first serialized or published in book form.
 They’re my favorite adventures published that year.

 Please let me know if I’ve missed any 1912 adventures that you particularly admire.
 Enjoy!

 PS: A few years ago, I made the case — at io9.com — that 1912 was one of the most important years, ever, for science fiction.

 - William Hope Hodgson’s The Night Land.
 In the far future, what remains of the human population dwells deep below the Earth’s frozen surface in a pyramidal fortress-city that for centuries has been surrounded by giants, “ab-humans,” enormous slugs and spiders, and malevolent Watching Things from an alien dimension.
 The unnamed narrator, along with apparently every other surviving human, lives trapped in the Last Redoubt, a eight-mile-high metal pyramid-city constructed by their ancestors using now-forgotten technologies.
 The pyramid is protected from the Slayers, who surround and observe it constantly, by mysterious Powers of Goodness, and also by a massive force-field powered by the “Earth Current” — a Tesla-esque force drawn from the planet itself.
 When the narrator receives a telepathic distress signal from a young woman whom (in a previous incarnation) he’d once loved, he sallies forth on an ill-advised rescue mission — into the uncharted and unfathomable Night Land.
 Fun fact: “One of the most potent pieces of macabre imagination ever written.” — H.P.
 Lovecraft, “Supernatural Horror in Literature” (1927).
 Reissued by HiLoBooks, with an Introduction by Erik Davis.